-- Named educational supervisors: doctors who are responsible for the overall supervision of doctors in training and their progression during placements.
-They work with doctors in training to plan their training against the agreed learning outcomes. - 2.
-Named clinical supervisors: doctors who are responsible for overseeing the work of the trainee throughout the placement. - 3.
-Those doctors responsible for overseeing undergraduate medical students' progress.
-There is at least one in each medical school and, for example, the role may be fulfilled by an NHS consultant or clinical academic coordinating the course. - 4.
-Lead coordinators for undergraduate training at each Local Education Provider (LEP): doctors who have overall responsibility for coordinating the training placements and ensuring worthwhile educational activities in individual LEPs.
+- 1) Named educational supervisors: doctors who are responsible for the overall supervision of doctors in training and their progression during placements.
+They work with doctors in training to plan their training against the agreed learning outcomes. - 2) Named clinical supervisors: doctors who are responsible for overseeing the work of the trainee throughout the placement. - 3) Those doctors responsible for overseeing undergraduate medical students' progress.
+There is at least one in each medical school and, for example, the role may be fulfilled by an NHS consultant or clinical academic coordinating the course. - 4) Lead coordinators at each local education provider (LEP): doctors who are responsible for coordinating the placement training and ensuring worthwhile educational activities.

-If you are a doctor and performing at least one of these four roles, you will need local recognition and eventually GMC approval.
-This applies whether you are a GP, a consultant or a SAS doctor.
+If you are a doctor and performing at least one of these four roles, you will need local recognition and, eventually, GMC approval.
+This applies whether you are a GP, a consultant or an SAS doctor.
 GP trainers of GP registrars are already approved by the GMC.